Choosing a structure & registering your organisation

-It makes sense to consider (and seek advice in) what business structure and governance arrangements might suit the aims and activity of your group at an early stage.
+It makes sense to consider (and seek advice in) what organisational structure and governance arrangements might suit the aims and activity of your group at an early stage.
 This can help you to agree the aims and principles of your group and create governing documents that make these clear to anyone who wants to join or work with you in the future.
-On this page you will find a range of links and resources to help you choose the right structure for your organisation or address issues that may arise in the course of your work.
 It is also important to seek the advice of other groups who have set up in a similar way.